pedrocaixeta/infDB_fork_31mar/docs/operations/CI_CD_GUIDE.md

   image: python:3.12
   script:
     - source venv/bin/activate
-    - flake8 path/to/your/code
-    - black --check path/to/your/code
+    - ruff format --check path/to/your/code
     - mypy path/to/your/code
 ```